Key learning: trusted relationships

 Time to Shine reports

-- Supporting Independence And Wellbeing For Frailty SWIFt (June 2019)
+- Supporting Wellbeing And Independence For Frailty Swift Report(Time To Shine June 2019)

 - SWIFt interim evaluation (Health & Care Evaluation Service, Autumn 2018)